Revealing hidden physical nonclassicality with nonnegative polynomials

 \textit{Nonclassicality of light.---} Classically, a light wave is the harmonic oscillation of the electromagnetic field in space and time.
-In the quantum theory, such oscillation can be identified with the coherent states of a harmonic oscillator $\ket{\alpha}$, parameterised by a complex number $\alpha \in \mathbb{C}$, whose amplitude and phase correspond to those of the classical dynamics \cite{PhysRev.131.2766, Kam2023}.
-Also taking into account further classical randomness, one arrives at the general definition of the classical states of light $\rho$ as probabilistic mixtures of coherent states \cite{Mandel1995},
+In quantum theory, such oscillation can be identified with the coherent states of a harmonic oscillator $\ket{\alpha}$, parameterised by a complex number $\alpha \in \mathbb{C}$, whose amplitude and phase correspond to those of the classical dynamics \cite{PhysRev.131.2766, Kam2023}.
+One arrives at the general definition of classical light $\rho$ as probabilistic mixture of coherent states \cite{Mandel1995},

-where the Glauber-Sudarshan function $P(\alpha)$~\cite{PhysRevLett.10.277} is in this case constrained to be a probability distribution on the complex plane $\mathbb{C}$.
-Experiments demonstrating the nonclassicality of a state~\cite{short_observation_1983, PhysRevA.78.021804, PhysRevLett.120.253602, Sperling2015, Andersen2016} can be formulated abstractly as estimating a witness of nonclassicality.
+where the Glauber-Sudarshan function $P(\alpha)$~\cite{PhysRevLett.10.277} is constrained to be a probability distribution on $\mathbb{C}$.
+Experiments demonstrating nonclassicality of a state~\cite{short_observation_1983, PhysRevA.78.021804, PhysRevLett.120.253602, Sperling2015, Andersen2016} can be formulated abstractly as estimating a witness of nonclassicality.
 Such a witness is an observable $W$ that has nonnegative expectation values for all coherent states, i.e., $\bra{\alpha} W \ket{\alpha} \geq 0$.
-It follows that $\mean{W}_\rho = \operatorname{tr} (\rho W) \ge 0$ holds for all classical states~\eqref{eq:p_function}, and a negative expectation value of the witness then immediately implies that the state is nonclassical~\cite{PhysRevLett.94.153601}.
+Hence, $\mean{W}_\rho = \operatorname{tr} (\rho W) \ge 0$ holds for all classical states~\eqref{eq:p_function}, and a negative expectation value of the witness immediately implies that the state is nonclassical~\cite{PhysRevLett.94.153601}.